 And this means more than just decking out a City Car in your favorite sports team's colors.
 All the gauges and dials in the vehicle's cab would run on the same technology, allowing users to adjust dashboard displays to meet their needs and tastes.
 Additionally, City Car's various traffic signals would no longer be limited by bulb placements, but could incorporate the entire vehicle.
 Imagine if hitting your emergency lights caused your whole vehicle to flash red, or if a right-hand turn signal lit up the entire passenger side.

 The City Car represents a possible shift in the relationship between cars and humans, from a commodity you own to a resource you share with the rest of the population.
-To explore even more concept car designs, follow the links on the next page.
+To explore even more concept car designs, follow the links below.